AndrewLester/blog/src/routes/posts/_posts/(outdated)-sveltekit-and-github-pages.md

 import Code from '$lib/components/markdown/Code.svelte';
 </script>

-This post is oudated due to new GitHub pages features.
+This post is oudated due to new GitHub Pages features.
 Check out the [newer post](/posts/sveltekit-and-github-pages).

 ## Why Deploy SvelteKit to Github Pages?